Job 41 – God, Job, and Leviathan

 b.
 He is king over all the children of pride: This description of Leviathan – especially at this point – is so like that of Satan, that we may fairly suppose that God here was indicating to Job not only His great might and Job’s vulnerability before Satan, but also alluding to Satan’s role in Job’s great crisis.

 i.
 God called Job to consider these unconquerable beasts, who each in their own way were examples of Satan and his power.
-In this God allowed Job to consider the fact that he could not stand before the power of Satan without God empowering him.
+In this, God allowed Job to consider the fact that he could not stand before the power of Satan without God empowering him.
 Job thought that he was all alone through his ordeal; indeed he felt he was alone.
-Yet this was God’s way of saying that he was not alone, because if he were then he surely would have crumbled before the power of Leviathan and Behemoth.
+Yet this was God’s way of saying that he was not alone, because if he were, then he surely would have crumbled before the power of Leviathan and Behemoth.

 ii.
 “Jonah was swallowed by a whale; but the believer in Jesus Christ swallows the whale.
 We eat Leviathan for breakfast.
 It takes a very big God, and a very big faith in God, to be able to absorb so much evil.
-Leviathan seems to endlessly sprawling, gargantuan, invincible.
+Leviathan seems to be endlessly sprawling, gargantuan, invincible.
 But the essence of the gospel is that the love of God is greater than any evil.”
 (Mason)

 iii.
 God ends His words to Job without ever telling him the story behind the story.
 Job was left ignorant about the contest between God and Satan that prompted his whole crisis (though perhaps God later told him).
 Though Job did not know the whole story, God did tell him of His great victory over Leviathan/Satan, giving Job assurance for the past, the present, and for the future.